Dodge Coronet: 1959 Dodge Silver Challenger

 The 1959 Silver Challenger was marketed with extra features at no extra cost.
 These included premium white wall tires, full wheel covers, electric windshield wipers, as well as an upgraded interior with silver metallic vinyl and black "Manchu" fabric upholstery, dual arm rests and sun visors, as well as deep pile wall-to-wall carpeting.

 Fifth generation (1965–1970)

 1965–1967

 The Coronet reappeared for the 1965 model year as the intermediate-sized B-body using a 117-inch wheelbase, continuing what had been the Dodge Polara, which was once again full-size.
 For 1965, Dodge sold slightly over 209,000 units, making the Coronet the most popular model sold by Dodge that year.
-Trim levels initially were base Coronet including a Deluxe version, Coronet 440, and Coronet 500.
+Trim levels initially were base Coronet, Coronet 440, and Coronet 500.